AbazMax/Scraper/README.md

 # Scraper
-The simply bot for scraping site using library beautifulsoup.
+The simple bot for scraping sites using the library beautifulsoup.
 Check and send to the chat title and link to the article.